The 3 Papers That Define Biotechnology

 - 2006: "Production of the antimalarial drug precursor artemisinic acid in engineered yeast" by Ro et al in Nature.
 Berkeley laboratory researchers took $25 million and created a vastly cheaper way to synthesize an antimalarial drug.
 The research led to the creation of Amyris, which has raised $383 million from investors, and recently filed to go public.

 So, while we can synthesize DNA, there is no way to program organisms the way you can a computer.
 That is to say, there are no compilers to translate human desires into biological functions.
 And that's the next step, Endy thinks, in delivering on the promise of biotechnology.
-We need a true programming language (like Java
+We need a true programming language (like Java) for living cells.

 If you could program cells without having to know biochemistry in depth, one can imagine you might unleash the talents of a generation of computer programmers and entrepreneurs.
 That collective effort could deliver the innovation that observers like Harvard's Niall Ferguson say the United States needs to resurrect its economy.